-We have four online shops that make it easier for you to order our products, simply click on the selected items, make payment and the items will be delivered to your door without any fuss.
+We have three online shops that make it easier for you to order our products, simply click on the selected items, make payment and the items will be delivered to your door without any fuss.
 If you prefer you can still contact us by telephone for the personal touch.

 To visit our websites please go to:

 The timber is aquired from our various woodland extraction contracts and from arboricultural arisings from tree surgery waste.